mouseless/baked/unreleased.md

 ## Improvements

 - `baked-recipe-admin` package size is reduced
-- remove bottom margin from `PageTitle` and add space between header and content in `MenuPage`
+- Remove bottom margin from `PageTitle` and add space between header and content in `MenuPage`
 - `ComputedData` now accepts args to be passed from backend to frontend
+- `RemoteData` now accepts query
+- `useQuery` composable is added as a computed data to use query parameters in place for a data
+  - When used in query data of a remote data, it forwards current page's all query parameters to a remote call, allowing to use an endpoint of a rich transient in a data panel
 - `Bake.vue` now provides `uiContext` for a component to have a unique key within a page
 - `Bake.vue` now manages `loading` state, making it possible for components to